scrapinghub/web-poet/docs/page-objects/input-validation.rst

     See also :ref:`retries-additional-requests`.

 -   Raise :exc:`~web_poet.exceptions.UseFallback`, indicating that the
-    page object does not support the input, and that an alternative page object should be tried instead.
+    page object does not support the input, and that an alternative parsing implementation should be tried instead.

     For example, imagine you have a page object for website commerce.example, and that commerce.example is built with Shopify.
 You could have a generic